frankrutz/linux_cookbook/README.md

 ~~~~

-## Kubernetes which pods are running which images?
+## Kubernetes which pods run which images?

+Want to know which images and pods are running in your cluster,
+and which images in which pods?
+Easy:

 ~~~~
 kubectl  get pod --all-namespaces -o yaml | grep -i 'image\:\|selflink' | less